PierrunoYT/ai-code-reviewer-py/README.md

 An intelligent code review system that analyzes your commits before creating pull requests.
 Uses AI to provide detailed feedback on code quality, security, performance, and best practices.

+## Status

+> 🚧 **WORK IN PROGRESS**: This repository is currently being converted from JavaScript to Python.
+Some features may not be fully functional during the transition process.
+The original JavaScript version is available at [ai-code-reviewer](https://github.com/PierrunoYT/ai-code-reviewer).

 ## Features

 - 🤖 **Latest AI Models**: Uses GPT-4.1, Claude 4 Sonnet, Claude 3.7 Sonnet, and Gemini 2.5 Pro/Flash for intelligent code analysis